sparkflows/sparkflows-docs/docs/machine-learning/feature-generation.rst

 Feature Generation
 ==================

-Fire Insights provides a number of methods for Feature Generation.
+Feature generation is the process of creating new features from one or multiple existing features, potentially for using in statistical analysis.
+This process adds new information to be accessible during the model construction and therefore hopefully result in more accurate model.

-It has a number of Processors for generating features.
+Fire Insights provides a number of processors for Feature Generation.
 These include:

 - DateToAge : Convert Date to Age
 - CaseWhen : Based on the value, convert it to another value